 For couples who have been trying to conceive for a long time, the desire to have a baby is so strong that sometimes they find shelter in the fact that chances of getting pregnant increase if more than a single embryo is transferred.
 The problem is, most of them do not take into account the risk of multiple births it entails.

-When it comes to determining how many embryos to transfer, the risks associated with multiple births should be taken into account.
+However, when it comes to making the decsion on how many embryos to transfer, the risks associated with multiple births should be considered.

-Finally, the likelihood of requiring a C-section is higher, as well as the risk of miscarriage.
+Finally, the likelihood of requiring a C-section is higher, as is the risk of miscarriage.

 Find more information about this topic in the following article: What Are the Risks of Multiple Births?